 Most women who undergo a cervical screening will return with a normal result.
 However, around 1 in 20 smear test results will come back as abnormal.
-This does not mean cancer, but rather that there are changes in the cervical cells which need investigating.
+This does not mean cervical cancer, but rather that there are changes in the cervical cells which need investigating.
+A cervical screening test is essential for detecting cell changes that could lead to cervical cancer.

 Abnormal cells found on the surface of a woman’s cervix are referred to as Cervical Intra-epithelial Neoplasia (CIN).
-CIN is divided into three classifications, used to describe how far these abnormal cells have developed in the surface layer of the cervix.
+CIN is divided into three classifications, used to describe how far these cell changes have developed in the surface layer of the cervix.
 The changes in cells can be graded as CIN 1, CIN 2 or CIN 3.
-The higher the grade, the greater surface area of the cervix is affected by abnormal cells – below we outline the different CIN grades and what they mean.
+The higher the grade, the greater the surface area of the cervix is affected by these cells – below we outline the different CIN grades and what they mean.

 The CIN 1 grade is used to describe mild dyskaryosis, which signifies mild changes to the cervical cells.
 This affects only one-third of the cervical surface area.
-These changes definitely do not signify cancer and in the majority of cases will not cause cancer in the future.
+The changes definitely do not signify cancer and in the majority of cases will not cause cancer in the future.
 CIN1 usually corresponds to infection with Human Papilloma Virus (HPV) and will often resolve by itself within six months.
 Usually, no treatment is required for an abnormal smear showing only mild dyskaryosis.
 However, a repeat smear test after six months is necessary to monitor changes.

 A CIN 2 grade refers to two-thirds of the thickness of the surface layer of the cervix showing cell changes.
 It is used to describe moderate dyskaryosis and again, does not mean cancer.
-A colposcopy should be carried out when moderate dyskaryosis is detected and following this, treatment may be required to remove the abnormal cells.
+A colposcopy should be carried out when a CIN 2 grade is detected and following this, treatment may be required to remove the abnormal cells.